kanokarob/Dragonkind-Evolved/README.md

 **Forcefield**
 - Immune to projectiles
+- Has a magenta bubble around it

 **Fiery**
 - Burns players who get close
+- Orbited by glowing Blaze Rods

 **Laser**
 - Periodically shoots a laser at the closest player.
 Can be dodged by jumping

+**Enderbee**
+- Periodically causes one random player to drop their mainhand and offhand items
+- Orbited by two glowing End-themed Bees
+- Only one Enderbee Crystal can be present at a time

 **Witch**
 - Periodically gives a random neutral or negative effect to a player who doesn't have any effects
+- Has a glowing Witch Hat floating above it
 - Only appears at Powerful+ difficulty

 **Anti-Grav**